nkh/ftl/config/ftl/etc/man/ftl.md

 	Show this man page «?»

 		The man page is generated and shows the default bindings.
-You can configure *ftl* to show a different help if you prefer
+You can configure *ftl* to show a different help if you prefer to cook your own.

 	Quit «q»